christensenacademy/christensen-academy/modules/css-layouts/textpages/css-positioning-intro.md

 ###Float Intro (Remove from Normal Flow and "Float" to Either Side)
 The basic idea behind a floating element is that it can "float" to either the right or left side of the page.
 This turns out to be exceptionally useful but somewhat difficult to explain in a brief paragraph.
 Like absolute positioning, a floating element is removed from normal flow.
 Unlike absolute positioning, a floating element has a direct impact on subsequent elements.
+Mastering floats is (in my opinion) even trickier than mastering absolute positioning.

 ####[jsFiddle](http://jsfiddle.net/cameron89/r5GEZ/)